MichaelWarmbier/Smite-API-Application/README.md

 Currently, there are only two prompts to fill out.
 Your DevID and your Authentication Key which can be received by registering as an API developer through Smite themselves.
 A link to the documentation can be found [here](https://webcdn.hirezstudios.com/hirez-studios/legal/smite-api-developer-guide.pdf)

-Additionally, if you run smite-api from the file and not the console or terminal directly, the application will close as soon as it's finished.
-This will be fixed in a later update.
+Follow the prompts on screen and make your selections.
+If you run this application through Repl, you may have to fork the project before you can actually get any of the output files.

-Right now the only information this tool can access are the gods and items information, which it saves as gods.json and items.json next adjacent to smite-api.js More updates are planned in the future for the rest of the API as well as minor quality of life improvements.
-So far, this has only been tested to work on Ubuntu based Linux distros and Windows 10.
+Right now the only information this tool can access are the gods and items information, however more commands are being planned for the future.